 I die every night and, if I’m lucky, I’m reborn in the morning.
 Call it karmic pot-luck, call it spiritual cleansing, call it by any other name than what it actually is: the banal symptoms of schizoaffective disorder.

 My memory loss is a side effect of continuously popping a cocktail of pills that would make the most hardened head-case dive deep-deep-deep into a Rip Van Winkle-style coma.
-This shit ain't for the faint of heart, hence why so many folks with mental health problems never get better.
-Not to sound like a Downer Dombiro, but having to hoover up a buffet of Benzos, SSRIs and anti-psychotics for the rest of your limited life span is no-one's idea of a soirée.
-That shit is like weight-training or long ting tantric sex: you need the stamina of an ox – at least until it becomes as habitual as calling your hooyo or smoking hashish, the latter of which in my case happens twice a day.
+This shit ain’t for the faint of heart, hence why so many folks with mental health problems never get better.
+Not to sound like a Dombiro Downer, but having to hoover up a buffet of Benzos, SSRIs and anti-psychotics for the rest of your limited life span is no-one’s idea of a soirée.
+That shit is like weight-training or long ting tantric sex: you need the stamina of an ox – at least until it becomes as habitual as calling your Hooyo or smoking hashish, the latter of which, in my case, happens twice a day.

-Three 1mg Risperidone (because having hallucinations and hearing voices is sweat-inducing and I generally don’t aspire to perspire).
+Three 1 μg Risperidone (because having hallucinations and hearing voices is sweat-inducing and I generally don’t aspire to perspire).

-Two 500 mg Clonazepam (because anxiety and panic attacks age you by a hundred years and these beauties make me feel like an ice-cool whippersnapper).
+Two 500 μg Clonazepam (because anxiety and panic attacks age you by a hundred years and these beauties keep me ice-cool like a whippersnapper).

-Two 50mg Sertraline (because my depression is not only boring for me but for the people in my life too).
+Two 50 μg Sertraline (because my depression is not only boring for me but for the people in my life too).

-One 20mg Omeprazole (because gastro-intestinal mess is the most natural endpoint when your insides are essentially a bootleg pharmacy).
+One 20 μg Omeprazole (because gastro-intestinal mess is the natural endpoint when your insides are essentially a bootleg pharmacy).

-One 25μg vitamin D (because I’m a black man in a white man’s land and my fly/ sensual self don’t see no sun).
+One 25μg vitamin D (because I’m a black man in a white man’s land and my fly/ sensual/daylight-avoiding self don’t see no sun).

-One 15mg high strength zinc (because the quack suggested that such exorbitantly priced and needless supplements were good for my chakras or summink of that sort).
+One 15 μg high strength zinc (because the quack suggested that such exorbitantly priced and needless supplements were good for my chakras or summink of that sort).

-One 120mg of coenzyme Q-10 (because the health food store salesman was a sexy Brazilian bloke who could have convinced me that having my organs harvested was my life’s purpose, like those poor sods in that grim Kazuo Ishiguro novel).
+One 120 μg of coenzyme Q-10 (because the health food store salesman was a sexy Brazilian bloke who could have convinced me that having my organs harvested was my life’s purpose, like those poor sods in that grim Kazuo Ishiguro novel).

 Homeboy didn’t buzz me.
-He simply rocked up to the Bussey Building, where my offices are based, after work, and waited for me outside the Rye Wax bar and record store, smoking a spliff.
-I said arrivederci to the last of my co-workers and walked over to my gentleman caller.
+He simply rocked up to the Bussey Building, where my offices are based, after work that day, and waited for me outside the Rye Wax bar and record store, smoking a spliff.
+I said arrivederci to the last of my co-workers and approached my gentleman caller.

 ‘I’ll take that spliff and your name, señor,’ I said.